ring-team/KarstNSim_Public/README.md

 ## Installation

 * Download the archive and unzip it somewhere (avoid spaces and special characters in the path).
-* Go to the Input_files folder and edit the instructions.txt file with the name of the karstic network and the path to the main repository (root repository = KarstNSim_Public). *Make sure to use "/" or "\\\\" but never "\\" for the path.*
 * Go to the KarstNSim folder and run the batch file "build.bat", which will create a build folder and run CMake to generate build files and build the project (including compilation).
 * An executable should have been generated in build/release/karstnsim.exe.
-To run the code, open a command prompt anywhere and type :
+To run the code, you can either double-click on karstnsim.exe, or open a command prompt anywhere and type :

 ```
 cd path/to/your/executable
-karstnsim.exe path/to/instructions.txt
+karstnsim.exe ../../../Input_files/instructions.txt
 ```

-The instruction file is in the Input_files directory in the root of the archive.
+The instruction file is in the Input_files directory in the root of the archive. *Make sure to use "/" or "\\\\" but never "\\" for the paths.*

 Outputs are stored in the outputs directory.